Skip to content

 A few pitfalls recur often enough to be worth naming directly.

 • Scoping from the drawings instead of the field.
 Trusting as-built documentation that has not been verified on site is the most common root cause of overrun.
-The field almost always differs from the records.

 • Underestimating code conversion.
 An automated converter produces a faithful structural starting point, not a finished program.
 Analogue scaling, block-transfer handling, timing assumptions, and indirect addressing all need manual review before the converted code is trustworthy on a live line.